brave/brave-talk/README.md

 This codebase uses [ts-standard](https://standardjs.com/#typescript) to keep code consistent in formatting and quality.
 The linter has been configured in `package.json` to ignore all `.js` files in the workspace.

-A pre-commit hook has been setup to automatically format and fix issues in your code; if code quality issues exist that need resolving, your commit will be aborted.
+A pre-commit hook has been setup to automatically format and fix issues in your code when you commit; if additional code quality issues exist that need resolving, your commit will be aborted.

+In cases where the eslint quality rules seem to stop intended functionality / cannot easily be resolved, you can always ignore lines by using `/* eslint-disable @typescript-ERROR-NAME */` and `/* eslint-enable @typescript-ERROR-NAME */` before and after the lines of code you want the linter to ignore.